altaroboticsweb/altaroboticsweb.github.io/src/Robotics/Installer guides/How to setup Robotpy and Driver Station on Linux.md

 ### Install Driver Station (annoying)
 If you would like to install a working linux version of FRC driver station as well (which should already be in the windows machines), you may be out of luck unless you are on arch linux apparently (I have ubuntu, my friend has arch but only his worked)
 #### This is a rust version of driver station so it will install rust for you

-To install, go to [this link](https://github.com/Redrield/Conductor) and follow it's instructions, unless if you just wanna run this code:

 Installs nodejs and libraries needed for Conductor DS:
 ````bash
 sudo apt-get install -y nodejs libudev-dev libx11-dev libxi-dev libpango1.0-dev libatk1.0-dev libsoup2.4-dev libgtk-3-dev libwebkit2gtk-4.0-dev